lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

     - Preferred source is the debt's numeric `label`.
 If missing or non-numeric, we fall back to the round's `yearDifference` (years) or `distanceKm` (km) provided by `ResultsLayout2`.
 If neither is available, we display a readable label or mapped title.
     - If the debt `label` looks like an ID/UUID, we render a human label from `HINT_TYPE_NAMES` as a last resort.
   - `src/pages/RoundResultsPage.tsx`: Made top Next Round button more compact (kept rounded-xl per standard).
+  - `src/components/layouts/ResultsLayout2.tsx`: On desktop (`lg+`), the Home button (and any extra buttons) are rendered in a desktop-only container placed after/below the Hint Penalties/Debt card.
+On mobile/tablet, the Home button remains in the bottom action bar (unchanged).
   - 2025-08-14 spacing/style harmonization:
     - `src/components/layouts/ResultsLayout2.tsx`: Reduced space between "Your Score" and penalties (mb-1).
 Set When/Where titles to regular weight.
 Added spacing between titles and content.
 Added extra space above the "Correct" rows in When (`mt-4`).
 Moved progress bars to the bottom of each card with `mt-4`, and placed %/XP badges directly below those bars.
 Ensured event year and guessed year use the same font-size.
     - `src/pages/RoundResultsPage.tsx`: Home button uses black text on `#999999` background (hover `#8a8a8a`).